brianestadimas/Air-Pollution-Manager-AI/README.md

 Jakarta has above [160 AQI by 2022](https://www.iqair.com/indonesia/jakarta), which is three times higher than WHO recommendation.
 When observing the data collected in Jakarta over the last few years, it becomes apparent that the levels of air quality have actually gotten worse instead of better. <br/>

-Detective and preventive measures are required to prevent further impact and [loss](https://earth.stanford.edu/news/how-much-does-air-pollution-cost-us#gs.o5rkoq).
-Technology in this field required as detective approach.
-With the help of Artificial Intelligence, it can increase efficiency, accuracy, and reduce operational cost
+Detective and preventive measures are required to prevent further impact and [loss](https://earth.stanford.edu/news/how-much-does-air-pollution-cost-us#gs.o5rkoq). **Technology in this field required as detective approach.
+With the help of Artificial Intelligence, it can increase efficiency, accuracy, and reduce operational cost.**